Shop

 What exactly is a Trappist beer?
 To answer that, we need a bit of a history lesson.

-During this time, the Catholic Church underwent a period of great change.
+During this time, the Catholic Church underwent a period of significant change.
 And St. Benedict emerged with a set of rules for monastic life.
 Known as the Rule of St. Benedict, these regulations were adopted by different monasteries and spread across various parts of Europe.

-Accordingly, the term “Trappist” comes from a Cistercian monastery in Normandy, France called La Grande Trappe Abbey.
+Accordingly, the term “Trappist” comes from a Cistercian monastery in Normandy, France, called La Grande Trappe Abbey.
 Here, during the seventeenth century, a movement started to return to this austere way of life and religious practice.
-Those involved earned the nickname, “Trappists.”
+Those involved earned the nickname “Trappists.”

 The name stuck.

-Okay, But Why Are The Trappists So Important?
+Okay, But Why Are the Trappists so Important?
 And What Do They Have to Do with Quads?

 Because quadrupels are a type of Trappist beer!